peregin/gps-overlay-on-video/README.md

 ## Download

-Download the executable jar file from here [gps-verlay-on-video.jar](https://github.com/peregin/gps-overlay-on-video/releases/gps-verlay-on-video.jar)
+Download the latest executable jar file from here [gps-verlay-on-video.jar](https://github.com/peregin/gps-overlay-on-video/releases/gps-verlay-on-video.jar)

-## How to use
+## How to use it
 * Thank you [Bigjuergo](https://github.com/Bigjuergo) for creating the [how to use 4min tutorial](https://www.youtube.com/watch?v=yOvT8IoDUPA)
 * Thank you [Schrottie](https://github.com/Schrottie) for creating the [how to in german](https://blog.dafb-o.de/gps-overlay-on-video-howto-anzeige-von-gps-daten-in-videos-mit-linux)